Maharashtra State Textile Corporation

 They started two mills namely Devagiri Textile Mills at Aurangabad in 1980 and Kalameshwar Textile Mills at Kalameshwar in 1984.

-The state government closed down all the mills under MSTC in 2001, due to running in losses over the years and presently there are no functioning textile mills under the corporation, however, company holds the lands of these mills.
+The state government closed down all the mills under MSTC in 2001, due to running in losses over the years, and presently there are no functioning textile mills under the corporation, however, the company holds the lands of these mills.